 Based on the model, we could expect that the data points of velocity will form an arc which is symmetric about the axis of $v{y'} = 0$ if the poloidal motion was significant and dominant in an MC.
 The above two cases just show the pattern.
 However, the arc's symmetrical axis will change to $v{x'} = 0$ if the expansion was significant and dominant.
-Figure 14a roughly shows the case, which was observed during 1998 November 8 - 10 and the values of v_e and v_p are 69 and -8 km s^{-1} , respectively.
-If both expansion and poloidal motion are significant, the 'symmetric' axis will rotate, and the velocity data points may deviate slightly from a symmetric distribution.
-The 2001 April 4 - 5 event shown in Figure 14b is an example to show the change.
+Figure 14a roughly shows the case, which was observed during 8-10 November 1998 and the values of v_e and v_p are 69 and -8 km s^{-1} , respectively.
+If both expansion and poloidal motion are significant, the "symmetric" axis will rotate, and the velocity data points may deviate slightly from a symmetric distribution.
+The 4-5 April 2001 event shown in Figure 14b is an example to show the change.

-It should be noted that $f_P(x)$ in the equation of poloidal speed (Eq.7) is assumed to be unity.
-Whether or not is this assumption reasonable?
-We check it by investigating the correlation between $f_p(x) = \frac{v{\varphi}R}{k_1}$ and x as shown in Figure 15. v{φ} is derived from velocity measurements in the MC frame, and R are obtained from model results. k_1 is an unknown constant, that may change from one event to another.
+It should be noted that $f_p(x)$ in the equation of poloidal speed (equation (7)) is assumed to be unity.
+Whether or not, is this assumption reasonable?
+We check it by investigating the correlation between $f_p(x) = \frac{v_q R}{k_1}$ and x as shown in Figure 15.
+The parameter v_q is derived from velocity measurements in the MC frame, and R is obtained from model results.
+The parameter k_1 is an unknown constant that may change from one event to another.
 We determine the value of k_1 by making the value of $f_p(x)$ of most data points around unity.
-All the data points of the 72 events are plotted together to show the statistical trend (Fig.15a).
+All the data points of the 72 events are plotted together to show the statistical trend (Figure 15a).
 The red diamonds in the figure are the mean values of the data points in the bins with a horizontal size of 0.2, and the error bars indicate the standard deviations.
 The blue line gives $f_p(x) = 1$.
 It is clear that data points are generally distributed around the blue line no matter which value x is, though a large scattering is evident, suggesting that $f_p(x) = 1$ is an appropriate assumption from the view of statistics.